 The Padilla years

-The Spanish musician and DJ Jose Padilla started playing records there in the late 80's, spinning eclectic tunes which he wrote "would otherwise be forgotten, or which capture the spirit of Cafe Del Mar".
+The late Spanish musician and DJ José Padilla (1955-2020) started playing records there in the late 80's, spinning eclectic tunes which he wrote "would otherwise be forgotten, or which capture the spirit of Cafe Del Mar".
 That Balearic spirit is mellow, mellow, mellow, even when it's got you tapping your feet and nodding your head.
 Soon, people started asking Padilla where they could buy the music he played.
 After selling home-made mix cassettes for a while at local markets and the cafe - all of which sold out - he eventually decided it was time to go legit.
 Teaming up with UK label React, he started issuing compilation albums on a yearly basis under the cafe's name.

 The albums listed above date mostly from Jose Padilla's time as curator of the series - Volumes 1 to 6 - and they remain essential snapshots of warm, tech-savvy, post-dance chillout music.